 The key to a happy retirement is planning.

-In 2020, 27% of adults considered themselves to be retired.
+The share of the population describing itself as retired has risen significantly in the 2020s compared to the previous decade, from around 16.1% in 2012 to 19.3% in 2022.
 According to Social Security, full retirement age is age 67 if you were born in 1960 or later, early retirement is considered age 62, and delayed retirement age is 70.

 While factors such as the age you plan to retire and the lifestyle you hope to have impact how much you should have saved for retirement, experts estimate that saving 10x your pre-retirement income by age 67 should help ensure you have enough to maintain your current lifestyle.
 Then, once you're retired, managing that money strategically and intelligently is crucial to ensure you have the funds to support your lifestyle throughout retirement.